Lethja/Newth/DJGPP/README.md

 There are two ways to use Cwsdpmi.
 Which way is better depends on the circumstances of the user and system.
-Both methods assume that you're in the same directory as `DL.EXE` and `TH.EXE` and that `cwsdpmi.svp` has been installed in it's default directory.
+Both methods assume that you're in the same directory as `DL.EXE` and `TH.EXE` and that `cwsdpmi.svp` has been installed in its default directory.

 #### Method 1: Copy CWSDPMI.EXE to the same directory as the program

 Similar to `DOS4GW.EXE` for Watcom built applications.
-`CWSDPMI.EXE` can be placed in the same directory as the an EXE to make it start.
+`CWSDPMI.EXE` can be placed in the same directory as an EXE to make it start.
 Several DJGPP binaries in the same directory can make use of the same `CWSDPMI.EXE` which can save some disk space.

 ```
 COPY %DOSDIR%\PROGS\CWSDPMI\CWSDPMI.EXE .
 ```

-#### Method 2: Include Cwsdpmi inside binaries
+#### Method 2: Cwsdpmi as part of the binaries

-`CWSDPMI.EXE` can be baked into `DL.EXE` and `TH.EXE` so that no external files are needed to start the program.
+`CWSDPMI.EXE` can be baked into `DL.EXE` and `TH.EXE` so that no external files are necessary to start the program.
 This is much more ideal for executables that are intended for portable use.

 ```